 But what makes it stand out is its side entry which splits the office into its own space of the home.
 Located away from the communal areas like the family room and theatre and the noisy spots like the laundry and kitchen, you can get away from distractions and get some serious work done.

 Find the perfect home design for you and your family.
 With designs starting from $185,992, we’re sure to find something that suits your life stage and lifestyle.
-Have a chat to the Total Homes team today.
+Have a chat to the Total by Metrostyle team today.